 And you must never look back.

 Two lungs, leaving.
 Four chambers of the heart, twelve pairs of ribs, thirty-four vertebrae and a tailbone.
-Two dimples at the lower back; ten tender fingertips.
+Two dimples at the lower back, ten tender fingertips.
 Twenty-six feet of intestine, four quarts of blood, and twenty-two square feet of skin.
 All leaving, moving away.

 Knowing this: Without him I have no one.
 Without him I am no one.
 Because without him I do not know who I am.
 And still forcing oneself further away.
 The spinal cord, the cerebellum — yes, the entire central nervous system — must obey this singular command: We will move on.
 And never look back.

 There are two types of confectionary lovers.
-First, there are those who take their time studying the descriptions on the box in order to figure out which chocolate they want.
-And who then spend just as long looking for that particular chocolate, perhaps only to realise that someone else has already taken it.
-If so, they repeat the procedure while swallowing down their disappointment at having to settle for a different kind.
+First, there are those who take their time studying the descriptions on the box in order to figure out which chocolate they want, and who then spend just as long looking for that particular chocolate, perhaps only to realise that someone else has already taken it.
+If so, they repeat the procedure while swallowing their disappointment at having to settle for a different kind.
 If the chocolate they wanted is still available, they then risk having such high expectations as to how it will taste that they end up disappointed regardless.
 The other type of confectionary lovers are those who take a random chocolate from the box without even looking at it, pops it happily into their mouth, and seem to enjoy a completely carefree existence.
-Sometimes, people in the first category can infect people in the second with their behaviour, thereby complicating their lives unnecessarily.
+Sometimes people in the first category can infect people in the second with their behaviour, thereby complicating their lives unnecessarily.
 Jakob can no longer eat confectionary as effortlessly as he used to.
 It's Rakel's fault.